cleesmith/storygrind/README.md

 ### Setting Up Your API Key

-storygrind uses AI to analyze your manuscripts.
+StoryGrind uses AI to analyze your manuscripts.
 You'll need at least one API key from these providers:

 1. Create a file named `.env` in your **home directory**:
    - Mac: `~/.env`